 People are often surprised to hear I walk the camino without a jacket.
 Been there, done that.
 For more than 320 kms I carried my beloved Patagonia shell jacket, but it just didn’t work for me.
-It was simply there like some deadwight in the backpack.
-It works better for me walking in my zippered wool cardigan.
-Generally the camino is not as windy as my homeland (Denmark), but on the very few windy camino days I have my rain poncho as an extra layer if needed.
+It was simply there like some deadweight in the backpack.
+It is better for me walking in my zipper wool cardigan.
+Generally it is not as windy on the camino as it is my homeland (Denmark), but on the very few windy camino days I have my rain poncho as an extra layer if needed.
 Should I decide to bring a jacket sometime in the future, I’d go for a short lightweight one with zippers underneath the arms for ventilation.

 Toiletries take you down

-I only bring toiletries in miniature containers.
-I can always borrow or complement if I actually get blisters or headache.
-Once I allowed myself the luxury of an ultra lightwight inflatable footbath.
-But I didn’t actually use is – a warm shower was more than enough.
+I only bring travel size toiletries.
+I can always borrow or complement if I actually get blisters or a headache.
+Once I allowed myself the luxury of an ultra lightweight inflatable foot tub.
+But I didn’t actually use it – a warm shower was more than enough.

 Trust me: You’ll survive the rain!

 Rain has always been my biggest fear on the camino.
-Here is a complete list of the useless and heavy rain stuff I used to carry and now dispatched again:
+Here is a complete list of the useless and heavy rain stuff I used to carry and now don’t: